Ranked #1 Children's Hospital by U.S. News & World Report

 Signs and symptoms of hip impingement include hip stiffness and pain.
 It can be diagnosed by x-ray and other imaging tests.
 If hip impingement is diagnosed and treated early, treatment can be very successful.
 Untreated hip impingement may lead to cartilage damage and arthritis.

-Our hip sub-specialists are part of the Orthopedic Center at Boston Children's Hospital, which U.S. News & World Report ranked best in the nation in 2014.
+Our hip sub-specialists are part of the Orthopedic Center at Boston Children's Hospital.

 Boston Children’s hip team treats patients of all ages.
 Many teens and young adults with hip problems need diagnostic and surgical techniques that differ from what’s indicated for older adults.
 Our surgeons are recognized across the globe as pioneers in hip arthroscopy for teens and young adults, and our clinicians and researchers are dedicated to finding better ways to care for adolescents and young adults with hip problems.